 Weather refers to the atmospheric conditions in a particular place at a specific time.
 It includes various elements such as:

 Weather can change rapidly and is influenced by a variety of factors, including geography, time of year, and local and global atmospheric patterns.
-Understanding the weather is essential for kindergarten kids in their daily life.
+By understanding these elements, kids will develop an appreciation for the different weather patterns that occur around them.

 What are the types of weather in India?